Diseases Search

 Doctors diagnose anal fistula by using three methods, which include physical examination, patient medical history, and imaging tests.
 The doctor inspects the anal area for any signs of swelling, tenderness, pus discharge, and skin openings.
 The doctor also uses the patient’s history of recurrent abscesses, bowel movement pain, and persistent discharge to help establish the diagnosis.

-Physicians utilize imaging techniques such as ultrasound, MRI, and fistulography for the purpose of tracing the complete pathway, which includes all its branches and depths, to create precise treatment plans.
+Physicians utilise imaging techniques such as ultrasound, MRI, and fistulography for the purpose of tracing the complete pathway, which includes all its branches and depths, to create precise treatment plans.
 The doctors can perform additional tests to determine whether the patient has other anal or rectal conditions, which include hemorrhoids and fissures.
 The medical team requires an accurate diagnosis to deliver effective treatment while preventing future disease recurrence.

 Are you going through any of these symptoms?